jonnonz1/nz-statute-book/acts/public/1978/heavy-engineering-research-levy-act-1978.md

 **Membership of Association**

 ### 13 Membership of Association
-(1) Notwithstanding anything to the contrary in the rules of the Association, but subject to subsection (3), every person engaged in heavy engineering and using goods subject to a levy under this Act shall be entitled, by virtue of that fact and without payment of any membership or other fee, to become an associate member of the Association on his making written application to the Association for the purpose.
+(1) Notwithstanding anything to the contrary in the rules of the Association, but subject to subsection (3), every person engaged in heavy engineering and using goods subject to a levy under this Act shall be entitled, by virtue of that fact and without payment of any membership or other fee, to become an associate member of the Association on making a written application to the Association for the purpose.
-(2) Every person who is an associate member of the Association shall, subject to his fulfilling his obligations as an associate member, be entitled to all the benefits of the Association conferred on associate members by its rules, but shall not have any right to exercise a vote at any general meeting of the association.
+(2) Every person who is an associate member of the Association shall, subject to fulfilling their obligations as an associate member, be entitled to all the benefits of the Association conferred on associate members by its rules, but shall not have any right to exercise a vote at any general meeting of the association.
 (3) Every person who is entitled pursuant to subsection (1) to become an associate member of the Association, and who agrees to pay an annual subscription as determined by the executive of the Association, shall be entitled to become, or to continue to be, an ordinary member of the Association having the right to vote at any general meeting of the Association.
 (4) Nothing in this section shall preclude the Association from admitting to membership in accordance with its rules any person other than one who is entitled to be an associate member of the Association by virtue of subsection (1) or an ordinary member of the Association by virtue of subsection (3).